anowell/kubeclient-rs/README.md

 ## Status

-This client is still very experimental and rough aruond the edges.
+This client is still very incomplete, so expect to file issues and PRs to unblock yourself if you actually take this crate as a dependency.

-It has basic support for many common operations, namely the ones I've personally needed up to this point, but is far from complete, and documentation is still lacking.
+It has basic support for many common operations, namely the ones I've personally needed, but I'm not yet using this library in production, so it's not very high priority for me.

-If there is a specific API you need feel free to open an issue or submit a PR.
+That said, I will commit to discussing issues and reviewing PRs in a timely manner.